NEW DATE April 15 due to extreme weather!

 1. What should I bring?

 Wear rubber boots, or closed-toed shoes you can get wet.
 Clothes you can get dirty – lightweight long pants and long sleeves are recommended.
 Read up on what poison ivy looks like.
 Sunblock and bug spray.
-Bring a reuseable water bottle/hydration backpack and plan to re-fill throughout the day.
+NEW FOR 2018 we have reuseable water bottles for the first 100 volunteers!
+If you prefer, bring a hydration backpack and plan to re-fill throughout the day.

-We will provide work gloves, bags, trash grabbers, a map to your site, water, and snacks.
+We will provide work gloves, bags, trash grabbers, a map to your site, water/lemonade, and snacks.

 2. When can I come?

-We will give a briefing at 8:45 a.m. at Guilford before sending people out to the priority sections of Cabin Branch.
+We open sign-in at 8:00 a.m.
+We will give a briefing at 8:15 a.m. at SMS before sending people out to the priority sections of the streams.

-If you can’t come then, and you can’t stay all day, you can still join us!
-Check in at Guilford to register, and find out where on the stream you’re needed.
+If you can’t come then, or you can’t stay all day, you can still join us!
+Check in at Sterling Middle School to register, and find out where on the stream you’re needed.
+Please do come back to check out after finishing at your stream site.

 3. Can the whole family help?